 Entry and exit

-If you are travelling to Trinidad and Tobago through the United States, or transiting through any US point of entry, you are required to meet US entry/transit requirements.
-Make sure you check your visa requirements with your nearest
+If you're travelling to Trinidad and Tobago through the United States, or transiting the US, you must meet US entry/transit requirements.
+Check your visa requirements with a

 US Embassy or Consulate well in advance of your travel.
-Also read our travel advice for the
+More information:

 Safety and security

-The number of violent crimes, including murders, kidnapping, shootings, armed robbery, rape and home invasions, remains very high on both islands.
-Serious crimes against expatriates and tourists have been reported.
-The inability of the authorities to catch and prosecute offenders also remains a concern.
+The number of violent crimes, including murders, kidnapping, shootings, armed robbery, rape and home invasions, is very high on both islands.
+Serious crimes against expatriates and tourists happen.
+Local authorities have a very poor track record in catching and prosecuting offenders

 Crimes of opportunity, including theft and robberies, rise significantly in the lead-up to Christmas until the end of Carnival, which is usually held in February or March.